gilmoreg/condictor-backend/README.md

 Serves as the backend for [condictor](https://github.com/gilmoreg/condictor).

-Deployed via Docker image as a Digital Ocean droplet.
+Deployed via Docker image on Heroku.